 - Organizational distribution.
 The larger the team, the more likely you are to involve contractors, consultants, or even to outsource portions of the work.
 When external organizations are involved the Program Manager will likely be involved it the contract management effort, which in turn may require assistance by the team leads.

-- Technical complexity.
-The larger the team, the more likely it is that they are taking on greater technical complexity.
+- Solution complexity.
+The larger the team, the more likely it is that they are taking on greater solution complexity.
 Or, another way to look at it, greater complexity often motivates the creation of larger teams to deal with that complexity.
-Greater technical complexity will motivate greater attention to architecture and design, thereby motivating more regular collaboration of the Architecture Owners.
+Greater solution complexity will motivate greater attention to architecture and design, thereby motivating more regular collaboration of the Architecture Owners.

 - Domain complexity.
 Similarly, team size and domain complexity tend to go hand-in-hand.
 Greater domain complexity will require the Product Owners to work in a more sophisticated manner and may even motivate them to get support from agile Business Analysts (or junior Product Owners as the case may be).